Web UI/UX - Front-end Programming - Research - Visual Design

 As a designer, I often gathered insights from my team members and other stakeholders in the NASA division I worked in.
 They brought with them their own diverse skill sets and experiences, and they helped me out during key design decisions.
 This saved me a tremendous amount of time conducting research and boosted the success of the application.

 Due to the open-source nature of this project, my team members and I received virtually no budget to build this application.
 The only resources that were available to us were the Internet and the stakeholders in our NASA division.
 This is why there were some aspects of this web app that I felt could have been improved if we had more time and resources.
-For example, we were not able to find enough data for ocean temperature, the amount of shrinking ice sheets and snow cover, etc.
+For example, we were not able to find enough data for ocean temperature, the amount of shrinking ice sheets and snow cover, etc. We were also very limited as a team in terms of technical knowledge, which made it difficult for us to fix some of the usability issues we still had by the deadline of the competition.

 However, by the end of the internship, I still felt more independent as a designer and I am glad that I gained experience working in such an environment.
 Despite this, I realized that there were many things that I could have done better on the app, but hindsight is always 20/20!